MarinaPanchenko12345/NodeJsProject/README.txt

        *Runs the app with nodemon
        *The page will reload if you make edits
-       *The print at the terminal will be blue with the message:"listening on port 9898" *And if there are no login errors you should see the message painted in yellow: "Connected to Local database".
+       *The print at the terminal will be blue with the message:"listening on port 9898" *And if there are no login errors you should see the message painted in yellow: "Connected to Local database" or "Connected to Atlas database".

 ***Main Features
 1. **User Management: